grokify/ringcentral-sdk-ruby/docs/usage/http-client.md

 # Generic HTTP Requests

+The SDK provides access to a HTTP client and generic requests to support the wide number of APIs supported by the RingCentral Connect Platform.
+The HTTP client and generic request processor will automatically manage OAuth access token refresh transparently.

+* The HTTP Client is a Faraday client.
+* The generic requests are sub-classes of `RingCentralSdk::REST::Request::Base`.
+A generic request subclass, `RingCentral::REST::Request::Simple` to simply API calls.
+A fax subclasses is also provided to make creating `multipart/mixed` requests easier.

 ## HTTP Client

 To make generic API requests, use included `Faraday` client which can be accessed via `client.http`.
 The client automatically adds the correct access token to the HTTP request and handles OAuth token refresh using the `OAuth` gem.